602.234.9290

 • Driving under the influence of drugs (often known as drug DUI)

 Many of the drug cases we handle involve "bad" traffic stops and illegal searches.
-Arizona Attorney Michael Ziton has a proven success record in having drug charges reduced or dismissed when overzealous law enforcement agents violate our clients' rights.
+Michael E. Ziton has a proven success record in having drug charges reduced or dismissed when overzealous law enforcement agents violate our clients' rights.

 First Time Drug Offenders